Jump to Site Map | Skip Navigation and read main content

 Poetry

-A 2019-20 Abigail R. Cohen Fellow at the Columbia Institute for Ideas and Imagination and the inaugural writer-in-residence at Museo de Arte Latinoamericano de Buenos Aires, Fiona Sze-Lorrain has been supported by fellowships from Yaddo, Ledig House Writers Omi, the Helene Wurlitzer Foundation of New Mexico, and Women's International Study Center, Santa Fe.
+A 2019-20 Abigail R. Cohen Fellow at the Columbia Institute for Ideas and Imagination and the inaugural writer-in-residence at Museo de Arte Latinoamericano de Buenos Aires, Fiona Sze-Lorrain has been supported by fellowships from Yaddo, Ledig House Writers Omi, the Helene Wurlitzer Foundation of New Mexico, and Women's International Study Center, Santa Fe, among others.

 She works as an editor at Vif Éditions, an independent press in Paris.